 Photography is much easier when we have enough light when taking a photo, but lighting conditions are not always as we would like them.
 Low lighting conditions are present not only at night but also when taking photos in indoors places like restaurants or churches etc., Your eyes may be able to adjust, but your camera lens has trouble seeing as well as you do.

-There could be different amounts of light coming from various sources and whatever is less than daytime light outside, I consider it low-light condition.
-Indoors photography without much ambient light (as in many of our homes), as well as the light that is barely visible to our eyes at night, is also considered to be a low-light condition.
+There could be different amounts of light coming from various sources and whatever is less than daytime light outside, I consider it a low-light condition.
+Indoor photography without much ambient light (as in many of our homes), as well as the light that is barely visible to our eyes at night, is also considered to be a low-light condition.

 Tips and tricks to overcome low light conditions